dotnet/training-tutorials/content/csharp/getting-started/lesson-04.md

         // this line will print 0
         Console.WriteLine($"1st string is {emptyString.Length} characters long.");

-        // this line will throw an exception
+        // this line will throw an exception (uncomment it to confirm)
         // Console.WriteLine($"2nd string is {nullString.Length} characters long.");
     }
 }